chrischow/wordle_solver/README.md

 5. **Round 5: AGAIN, it depends.** We do the same as we did in rounds 3 and 4.
 But, the balance should lie even more toward solving than collecting information.
 6. **Round 6: 100% Solve.** It's entirely possible that you're still left with several feasible solutions by round 6.
 If it still isn't clear what the solution is, just hazard a guess!
 What do you have to lose?

-As you can probably see, a strategy is more than just the seed word.
+We can see that a strategy is more than just the seed word.
 It also includes (1) decision rules to prioritise solving vs. collecting information, and (2) a way to choose words.

 > **Note:** We can actually remove seed words as a strategy component altogether if we apply the ranking algorithm in step 0 to the entire set of candidates to rank them.